improvedk/improve.dk/source/_posts/watch-out-for-implicit-uniqueidentifier-conversions/watch-out-for-implicit-uniqueidentifier-conversions.md

 image_8.png

 As the system is internal, I promised to keep it anonymous, thus most of it is blurred out.
 I also do not have access to the actual schema, I was however able to deduce the relevant parts from the execution plans and column/table names used.
-Here’s an abstract version of the query being run:
+Here's an abstract version of the query being run:

 ```sql
 -- Schema